-- ensuring that members of the governing team, the Headteacher and staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL; - teaching students how to keep safe and recognise behaviour that is unacceptable; - identifying and making provision for any student that has been subject to, or is at risk of, abuse, neglect, or exploitation; - creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children; - ensuring that the Headteacher and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.
+- ensuring that members of the governing team, the headteacher and staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL; - teaching pupils how to keep safe and recognise behaviour that is unacceptable; - identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation; - creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children; - ensuring that the headteacher and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.

-The Senior DSL is Helen Dafforne.
-In the absence of the DSL, child protection matters will be dealt with by the deputy DSL, Nick Watts, with an additional DSL Paul Lovatt supporting should neither be accessible at any point.
+The Senior DSL is Mrs Dafforne.
+In the absence of the DSL, child protection matters will be dealt with by the deputy DSL, name of deputy DSLs who are Mr Watts and Mr Lovatt.

-- The Appointed Teacher for Looked after children/virtual School: Helen Dafforne - The Appointed Teacher for SEND: Dr Lesley Cyster - The Designated Lead(s) for Anti- Bullying: Helen Dafforne - The Designated Link Governor for Safeguarding: Annie Nelson - The Designated Link Governor for Anti- Bullying: Annie Nelson - The Designated link Governor for Looked after Children (Child in Care): Annie Nelson - The Nominated Governor for effective filtering and monitoring of IT and school devices: Annie Nelson - The name of the school lead for students' mental health and wellbeing is: Helen Dafforne - Other Pastoral Members who take responsibility for safeguarding: - Early Help Lead/s
+The Appointed Teacher for Looked after children/virtual School: Mrs Dafforne

+The Appointed Teacher for SEND: Dr Cyster

+The Designated Lead(s) for Anti- Bullying: Mrs Dafforne

+The Designated Link Governor for Safeguarding: Ms Annie Nelson

+The Senior Mental Health and Wellbeing Lead for pupils: Mrs Dafforne

+The Designated Link Governor for Anti- Bullying: Ms Annie Nelson

+The Designated link Governor for Looked after Children (Child in Care): Ms Annie Nelson

+The Nominated Governor for effective filtering and monitoring of IT and school devices: Ms Annie Nelson

+Other Pastoral Members who take responsibility for safeguarding: All Pastoral Managers and Inclusion Managers are given DSL training

+Early Help Lead/s: Mrs Dafforne, Mrs Richardson and Mrs Grocutt

 We will ensure that parents/carers and our partner agencies are aware of our child protection/ safeguarding policy by ensuring that it is on the school website.
-In addition to this, posters are displayed around the school and in reception areas highlighting who the DSL's are and training undertaken every year with the Lead DSL as well as refresher sessions.
+In addition to this posters are displayed around the school and in reception areas highlighting who the DSL's are and training undertaken every year with the Lead DSL as well as refresher sessions.
 Induction processes and presentations also highlight where the safeguarding policy can be found and who the safeguarding staff are.